 Diana contacted the Northern Tasmanian Artist-Run-Initiative Sawtooth about potential coordination of the camp and an accompanying exhibition.
-What resulted was The Marathon Project widening its scope to include visual artists, writers, ecologists, thinkers, and theorists for two camps in 2015 and an exhibition at Sawtooth ARI in the same year of preliminary investigations and ideas from current participants.
-The Marathon Project has begun and will continue to evolve.
+Then Sawtooth Director, Patrick Sutczak, began coordination duties and The Marathon Project widened its scope to include visual artists, writers, ecologists, thinkers, and theorists for a series of camps and satellite events from 2015 - 2017.

-We see The Marathon Project as a convergence point of which we are initiating a conversation with the property, the ecology, the surrounds, the history, and the future of the site.
+The Marathon Project is a convergence point of which the particpants initiated a conversation with the property, the ecology, the surrounds, the history, and the future of the site.